-- Weight of the rocket hanging under the parachute

-- Shape

-- Length of shroud lines

 - Number of shroud lines

 - Type of material (fabric vs plastic)

 - Size of "spill hole" in the center of the parachute

-- Interaction with other parachutes where two or more are being used
+Interaction with other parachutes where two or more are being used

 There are two ways that teams can get parachutes: make buy a premade chute of the appropriate size from one of the many parachute vendors servicing the rocketry hobby; or make a parachute yourself from scratch.
-The former is easier, the latter is cheaper.
-We will discuss both.
+The former is easier.

 Some of the vendors who make rocket parachutes are listed below.
-Remember that under the 2019 rules you cannot get a commercial parachute (or any other part of your rocket) custom-made to your specifications, you have to buy and use a standard-stock item available to all.
+Remember that under the 2021 rules you cannot get a commercial parachute (or any other part of your rocket) custom-made to your specifications, you have to buy and use a standard-stock item available to all.